An invitation to Alexandrov geometry: CAT(0) spaces: Manifesto of Alexandrov geometry

-A metric space, with length metric, which has no quadruples of points of type $\mathcal{P}_4$ or $\mathcal{N}_4$, respectively, is called an Alexandrov space with non-positive or non-negative curvature, respectively.
+A metric space, with length metric, that has no quadruples of points of type $\mathcal{P}_4$ (respectively $\mathcal{N}_4$) is called an Alexandrov space with non-positive (respectively non-negative) curvature.

 Here is an exercise, solving which would force the reader to rebuild a considerable part of Alexandrov geometry.
+It might be helpful to spend some time thinking about this exercise before proceeding.
+(The length metric is defined in Section~\ref{sec:intrinsic}.)

-\begin{thm}{Advanced exercise} Assume $\spc{X}$ is a complete metric space with length metric, containing only quadruples of type $\mathcal{E}_4$.
+\begin{thm}{Advanced exercise} Assume $\spc{X}$ is a complete length space, containing only quadruples of type~$\mathcal{E}_4$.
 Show that $\spc{X}$ is isometric to a convex set in a Hilbert space. \end{thm}

-In fact, it might be helpful to spend some time thinking about this exercise before proceeding.

-In the definition above, instead of Euclidean space one can take hyperbolic space of curvature $-1$.
-In this case, one obtains the definition of spaces with curvature bounded above or below by $-1$.
+In the definition above, instead of Euclidean space one can take hyperbolic space of curvature~$-1$.
+In this case, one obtains the definition of spaces with curvature bounded above or below by~$-1$.

-To define spaces with curvature bounded above or below by $1$, one has to take the unit 3-sphere and specify that only the quadruples of points such that each of the four triangles has perimeter at most $2\cdot\pi$ are checked.
+To define spaces with curvature bounded above or below by $1$, one has to take the unit 3-sphere and specify that only the quadruples of points such that each of the four triangles has perimeter less than $2\cdot\pi$ are checked.
 The latter condition could be considered as a part of the {}\emph{spherical triangle inequality}.